Trump offers assurances that US troops won't be sent to help defend Ukraine

 But asked Tuesday on Fox News Channel's “Fox & Friends” what assurances he could provide going forward and beyond his term that American troops would not be part of defending Ukraine’s border, Trump said, “Well, you have my assurance, and I’m president.”

-Trump would have no control over the U.S. military after his terms ends in January 2029.
+Trump would have no control over the U.S. military after his term ends in January 2029.

 White House press secretary Karoline Leavitt later on Tuesday emphasized that “U.S. boots will not be on the ground” as part of any potential peacekeeping mission.